RISE-GmbH/container-jmeter/README.md

    ./test.sh
    ```

    If you view the script, note it invokes the <strong>run.sh</strong> script file stored at the repo's root.
-View that file to see that it specifies docker image commands.
+View that file to see that it specifies container image commands.

    File and folder names specified in the test.sh script is reflected in the last line in the response for its run: